kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 ## Motivation

-Currently, packaging files within images often requires the inclusion of a shell, even when the sole purpose of the image is to share files among containers in a pod.
+Currently, mounting files from OCI images requires the inclusion of a shell, even when the sole purpose of the image is to deliver files to be shared among containers in a pod.
 This not only increases the image size unnecessarily but also introduces potential security vulnerabilities.
 By supporting OCI images and artifacts directly as a `VolumeSource`, we can streamline the process and enhance security.

 ### Goals